 |Memory/node:||512 GB DDR4 + 96 GB High Bandwidth Memory (HBM2)|

 |Available NV memory per node:||1,600 GB|

 |GPU link:||NVLink 2.0|

 |Total system memory:||>10 PB (DDR4 + HBM2 + Non-volatile)|

 |Peak Speed:||200 PF|

 Summit uses IBM’s Spectrum Scale™ file system.
-It has 250 petabytes (PB) of capacity and bandwidth of up to 2.5 terabytes/second (TB/s).
-In addition, each node has 1.4 TiB of available non-volatile memory that provides high-speed local storage as well as serving as a burst buffer in front of the file system.
-Also, all OLCF users have access to the HPSS data archive, the Rhea pre- and post-processing cluster and to the EVEREST high-resolution visualization facility.
-All of these resources are available through high-performance networks including ESnet’s recently upgraded 100 Gb/s links.
+It will have 250 PB of capacity and bandwidth of up to 2.5 TB/second.
+In addition, each node has a 1.6 TB of non-volatile memory that provides high-speed local storage as well as serving as a burst buffer in front of the file system.
+All OLCF users will have access to the HPSS data archive, the Rhea and Eos pre- and post-processing clusters, and the EVEREST high-resolution visualization facility.
+All of these resources are available through high-performance networks including ESnet’s recently upgraded 100 gigabit per second links.

 For more information about any of the OLCF resources, please visit https://www.olcf.ornl.gov/olcf-resources/Summit Website